Everything you need to know about Disney Plus

 Disney has been one of the biggest and most loved content creators for decades.
 Ever since Snow White and the Seven Dwarfs premiered in 1937, Disney has become a household name with countless hit movies and shows that generations have grown up with.

 Now with its own streaming service Disney+ (pronounced Disney Plus), available in Australia, everyone can now relive their childhoods and show the younger generations the classics that we all know and love.
 Let’s take a look at what you can expect when you sign up to Disney+.

 What is Disney+?

-Disney+ is Disney’s own version of a subscription video-on-demand (VOD) streaming service where you can expect a library of films and shows.
+Disney+ is Disney’s own version of a subscription video-on-demand (SVOD) streaming service where you can expect a library of films and shows.
 Not only does Disney have a huge selection of animated and live-action films and shows under the Disney brand, you’ll also find shows and movies from other content producers under the Pixar, Marvel, Star Wars (Lucasfilm), National Geographic brands and more.